Analysis of team and individual blocking performance from DataVolley files. See the 'About' tab for details on methods. Contact: .

 - Middle blocker detail tab added

-- App has been rewritten with improved interface, rotation options, and support for VBStats files.
-The old app can still be accessed here if necessary
+- App has been rewritten with improved interface, rotation options, and support for VBStats files

 - Example data set added, other minor updates